 - Mexican salad.
 Throw this simple salad together with ingredients already in your fridge.
 Grab a plastic container and fill it with any greens at the base (I like romaine), then add drained, canned black beans.
 Heat a pack of Uncle Ben’s 90-second brown rice in the microwave and dump that on top.
 Then use any canned or fresh veggies you have on hand: corn, peppers, avocado or tomatoes.
 Finally, top it with salsa and cheese.
 Serve chilled.

-- Hummus, feta and spinach Wrap.
-This easy recipe comes from Anne at FANNEtastic Foods.
+- Hummus, feta and spinach wrap.
 Just spread hummus on a flavored tortilla, then add tomato-and-basil feta, fresh basil and spinach.
 Keep it simple and stick with those ingredients, or add veggies such as tomatoes and fresh cucumbers.

 - Almond butter and banana sandwich.
 It doesn’t get easier than this.
 Buy a pack of sandwich thins at Costco, along with a jar of almond butter.
 Toast the bread before making your sandwich to keep it from getting soggy; add banana if you like.
 Pair it with cut carrots or other veggies.